-These professionals often work together in multidisciplinary teams to provide support following ABI both in the community and in outpatient settings (e.g., NHS Community Neurology Rehabilitation Teams, NHS Community Brain Injury Teams).
-Assessments by NHS multidisciplinary community-based teams can also be useful in determining whether people might require more intense, inpatient multidisciplinary rehabilitation (e.g., in the case of severe and enduring problems that threaten the breakdown of care or when behaviours pose a significant risk).
-However, in some regions the health professionals listed above work independently of each other (e.g., Neuropsychology department in an NHS hospital).
+These professionals often work together in multidisciplinary teams to provide support following ABI both in the community and in outpatient settings.
+Assessments by multidisciplinary community-based teams can also be useful in determining whether people might require more intense, inpatient multidisciplinary rehabilitation (e.g., in the case of severe and enduring problems that threaten the breakdown of care or when behaviours pose a significant risk).
+However, in some regions the health professionals listed above work independently of each other (e.g., Neuropsychology department in a hospital).

-Depending on where you live, help may be available from local NHS services and/or there may be other services available that you can access for free.
-The best thing to do is to speak with your GP or neurologist in order to obtain a referral to these services.
+Depending on where you live, help may be available from local services and/or there may be other services available that you can access for free.
+The best thing to do is to speak with your family doctor/GP or neurologist in order to obtain a referral to these services.
 They are best placed to know what kind of support is available in your local area and how to get access to this support.

-If there is no local statutory service available, another option is to see clinicians and therapists in private practice who specialise in ABI, particularly if you have private insurance.
+If there is no local statutory service available, another option is to see clinicians and therapists in private practices who specialise in ABI, particularly if you have private insurance.